AlanDnl/AlanDnl/README.md

 So, first we have two hotel types so it will be good to segment revenue by hotel type, also we want to understand if there is a trend for guest with personal cars and finally focus on average daily rate and guests to explore seasonality.

 ## Data Sources
-Hotel Data: The primary dataset used for this analysis is the "hotel__revenue_historical.xlsx" file, containing detalied information about each guest since 2018 to 2020.
+Hotel Data: The primary dataset used for this analysis is the "hotel__revenue_historical.xlsx" file, containing detailed information about each guest since 2018 to 2020.

 ## Tools
 - SQL server: Data cleaning and Data analysis